tecnobabble/tenb_scan_calendar/README.md

 * ~~Pull network scan completetion times to estimate future runtime~~
 * Support multiple orgs
 * Support t.io
 * Support Nessus (all flavors)
-* * Support T.sc Director
+* Support T.sc Director

 ### Problematic things:
-* Agent Sync Jobs
+* Agent Sync Jobs in T.sc
-** All the details we need are in the Agent Manager, not T.sc
+    * All the details we need are in the Agent Manager, not T.sc

 ### Thanks
 Made possible largely by ics-py (https://github.com/ics-py/ics-py)